cozy-labs/cozy-toolbox/README.md

 ## Cozy-Toolbox

-Cozy-Toolbox is a web application that can be used to manage instances and develop in local.
-It is a mix of the cloudery, bender, fauxton and other apps.
+Cozy-Toolbox is a web application that can be used to browse data of Cozy instances.
+It is similar to CouchDB fauxton, but more adapted to Cozy.
-It can be used to browse the data in CouchDB, create local instances, or run a fake OIDC server.

 ## How to start?